ryessem7/SQL-PGCounty/README.md

 # SQL-PGCounty

 This repository contains a demonstration of my database engineering skills using MySQL.
-In this smmall activity, I have created a database schema, imported CSV data into tables, assigned data types, and created an Entity-Relationship Diagram (ERD) model.
+In this small activity, I have created a database schema, imported CSV data into tables, assigned data types, and created an Entity-Relationship Diagram (ERD) model.

 ## Table of Contents
 - [Database Schema](#database-schema)